An excerpt from

 “No. This is Dallas, and you’re not from here.”

-Kristen shrugged and gingerly stretched her neck from side to side, taking her time.
-The cramped position she was forced to hold made her back feel like it might snap.
-“I was born here.”
+Kristen shrugged and gingerly stretched her neck from side to side.
+Hurts like hell, she thought.
+The forced, cramped position made her back feel like it might snap.

 “Impossible.
-There hasn’t been free trade amongst the Life Pods in over a hundred years.”
+Free trade among the Life Pods stopped over a hundred years ago.”

-Hernandez’s mouth pursed as he mulled over her revelation.
-“Winters,” he repeated.
-“The guy who took his family out in a terrain tracker?
-We found it abandoned in a gorge.
-That was years ago.”
+“Winters,” Hernandez repeated.
+His mouth pursed as he mulled over the name.
+“The guy who took his family out on a terrain tracker?
+We found that years ago, abandoned in a gorge.”

-Her head throbbed, processing the misery of the past few hours.
-“He wants my father, but he’s wasting his time because he’s dead.”
+“He wants my father, but he’s wasting his time.
+My dad’s dead.”

+Hernandez made a clicking sound with his mouth.
 “Guess you’ll do in a pinch.
+I’m curious.
 Why’d you come back?
-Doesn’t seem like the brightest thing to do, under the circumstances.”
+Doesn’t seem too bright, under the circumstances.”

-She shuddered as painful memories came flooding back.
+Kristen shuddered as painful memories came flooding back.
 Can I tell him what happened to me?
-Why would he be different than any other man?
+Why would he be different?
 But she had to say something.
-“Things aren’t any better in Missouri than they are here.
+“Things aren’t any better in Kansas than they are here.
 In fact, they’re worse.”

-She squirmed in her chair at his outburst, the chains rattling softly.
+Her chains rattled softly as she shifted position.
 “You’ll find what’s left of it a mile or so outside.”